pysys-test/pysys-test/README.rst

 - Support for executing tests in parallel to significantly speed up execution time, with a flexible mechanism for controlling execution order.
+- Ability to cycle a test many times (and in parallel) to reproduce rare race conditions.
 - Support for executing the same test in several modes during your test run (for example against different web browsers, databases, etc).
 - A process memory monitoring framework to check for memory leaks when soak